SeanDougherty/AdventOfCode2021/README.md

 Oh well, maybe next time.

 P.S.
 I know 'decompose()' could be simplified down to eliminate code duplication.
 But it's more trouble than it's worth at this point.

+### Day 23

+Hahahaha well, my late night hand-solved approach placed me in the top 250 quickest solvers for today.
+Part 1 took 35min to handsolve and part 2 took an additional 53min.
+'Insert something about don't over-engineer your approach'.
+Anyways, after a good nights sleep I implemented a rather simple solve.
+It's not the quickest approach as I've heard others using dijkstra or some form of A*.
+That would have been a fun challenge to come up with a heuristic for which next move is best, however my schedule is getting busier as Xmas approaches, so no A* solves this year.